yv17/WISE-Exchange-Rate-Pipeline/README.md

 This project enables you to build DAGs to obtain and store daily exchange rate of a currency pair of your choice on WISE.

 Prequisite；
-1. Install Docker Desktop using this [link](https://www.docker.com/products/docker-desktop/)
+1. Install Docker Desktop using the link: https://www.docker.com/products/docker-desktop/
 2. Clone this repository
-3. Create youe WISE account using this [link](https://wise.com/)
+3. Create your WISE account using the link: https://wise.com/

 Instructions: